huseyineergin/mini-banking/README.md

   - Password: 12345aA+
   - Email: `jane.doe@example.com`

+After startup, application can be accessed on `http://localhost:3000`.

 ## API Endpoints

 The API endpoints are defined in the Postman collections and can also be explored on [Swagger UI](http://localhost:5000/swagger-ui/index.html).